chungyc/pentarisc/docs/CONTRIBUTING.md

 # How to Contribute

+**This is a work in progress.
+Contributions are not accepted yet.**

-We'd love to accept your patches and contributions to this project.
+Some day, we'd love to accept your patches and contributions to this project.

 ## Before you begin